rpaquay/mtsuite/README.md

   bar.txt (file)
 ```

-Both "XCOPY /S" and "ROBOCOPY /MIR" will copy the target of the symbolic
+Both `XCOPY /S` and `ROBOCOPY /MIR` will copy the target of the symbolic
 links, so the result of a copy would be:

 ```